elliotyandzio/DonationPage/ReadME.md

-#Instructions for Donation Page
+<h1>Instructions for Donation Page</h1>

-##Validation
+<h4>Starter code the errors will display in the console and everything works correctly.
+There is a commented out validation section where the validation works inline but the submit button has to be pressed twice.<h4>

-####Starter code the errors will display in the console and everything works correctly.
-There is a commented out validation section where the validation works inline but the submit button has to be pressed twice.
+<h2>Validation<h2>

 <ul>
 	<li>The name field can't be left empty</li>
 	<li>The email field can't be left empty and must contain an '@' sign</li>